MicrosoftDocs/entra-docs/docs/id-governance/custom-entitlement-report-with-adx-and-entra-id.md

 In this tutorial, you learn how to create customized reports in Azure Data Explorer (ADX) using data from Microsoft Entra ID.
 This tutorial complements other reporting options such as [Archive & report with Azure Monitor and entitlement management](entitlement-management-logs-and-reporting.md), which focuses on exporting audit log data for longer retention and analysis.
 By comparison, exporting Microsoft Entra ID data to Azure Data Explorer provides greater flexibility for creating custom reports by allowing data aggregation from multiple sources with massive scalability, and flexible schema and retention policies.

-This report illustrates how to show configuration, users and access rights exported from Microsoft Entra alongside data exported from other sources, such as applications with a SQL database.
+This report illustrates how to show configuration, users, and access rights exported from Microsoft Entra alongside data exported from other sources, such as applications with SQL databases.
 You can then use the Kusto Query Language (KQL) to build custom reports based on your organization's requirements.
 Generating these types of reports within Azure Data Explorer may be especially helpful if you need to retain access data for longer periods, perform ad-hoc investigations, or need to run custom queries on user access data.

 You'll take the following steps to create these reports: